 A Storm of Swords

-When the wildling camp is attacked by Stannis Baratheon's army, Varamyr's shadowcat prevents Jon from entering Mance Rayder's tent to search for the Horn of Winter.
-But in the agony of Orell's eagle's death, Varamyr Sixskins loses control of his shadowcat, which races into the woods.
+From the top of the Wall, looking down into the wildlings' camp with Maester Aemon's Myrish eye, Jon sees Varamyr walking through the trees with his shadowcat.
+When the wildling camp is attacked by Stannis Baratheon's army in the battle beneath the Wall, Varamyr's shadowcat prevents Jon from entering Mance Rayder's tent to search for the Horn of Winter.
+In the agony of the death of his eagle, Varamyr loses control of his shadowcat, which races into the woods.

 A Dance with Dragons

 Varamyr Sixskins remembers Briar and her shadowcat, as well as how he had used his own shadowcat to intimidate women.
 Varamyr discovers it is even more difficult to take control of a human being than a shadowcat.

 Once he had watched a shadowcat stalk a ram, flowing down the mountainside like liquid smoke until it was ready to pounce.—thoughts of Jon Snow